Verification of mixing properties in two-dimensional shifts of finite type: Introduction

-\item[(iii)] The rectangle-extendability to the $\mathbb{Z}^{2}$-plane. \end{enumerate} Notably, a matrix $A$ is primitive (or $n_{0}$-primitive) if there exists $n_{0}\geq 1$ such that $A^{n}>0$ for all $n\geq n_{0}$; here, $A^{n}>0$ means that each entry of $A^{n}$ is positive except in positions of $A$ where a zero row or zero column is present.
-To find finitely checkable sufficient conditions of (i), two kinds of sufficient conditions for the primitivity of $\mathbb{H}_{n}$ and $\mathbb{V}_{n}$ are introduced.
+A non-negative matrix $A$ is called primitive (or $N$-primitive) if there exists $N\geq 1$ such that each entry of $A^{n}$ is positive for all $n\geq N$.
+A matrix $A$ is called weakly primitive (or weakly $N$-primitive) if there exists $N\geq 1$ such that each entry of $A^{n}$ is positive except in positions of $A$ where a zero row or zero column is present for all $n\geq N$.
+The local crisscross-extendability and locally corner-extendable conditions are introduced in Section 3.